atreyasha/dotfiles/docs/develop.md

     1.  clean up local drive and remove unnecessary content

+    2.  add new feature where GPG keys are compared for diffs before backing up -\> if even possible

-    2.  figure out how to preserve/return appropriate permission when syncing back and forth
+    3.  figure out how to preserve/return appropriate permission when syncing back and forth

         1.  might need to alter mount options for drive

-    3.  try reformatting hard drive and encrypting
+    4.  try reformatting hard drive and encrypting

         1.  this would require a different workflow and back-up scripts would need to be changed

-    4.  consider purchasing a yubikey to manage GPG keys
+    5.  consider purchasing a yubikey to manage GPG keys

 11. PGP keys